CFluffy/SAN/README.md

 going to look like in its current state at http://localhost:1313/.
 This is just for the sake of testing your installation.
 Notes:
-4 folder are missing because they are empty.
+4 folders are missing because they are empty.
 If you plan to add something to these folders just add the folders.
 Missing folders as of now are: content, data, layouts and static.
 GitHub doesnt include empty folders, so that's that.